RamakrishnanK/socialbeam-dev/README.md

 # Social Network Development Project in Rails - SOCIALBEAM![Socialbeam](https://s3.amazonaws.com/socialbeam-repo/images/sb_large.png "Socialbeam")
 Socialbeam is a Open Source Development Project for building a Social Network.
 In its early stages of development phase Socialbeam aims to implement the primary set of features that a Social Network consists of.
 The structure of the platform Socialbeam hopefully will implement most if not all social network features that we see around presently.
-Socialbeam is concurrently developed on localbox running Ubuntu 11.10 and Amazon EC2 Instance Box.
-Please find below the guide to setup both localbox and also an Amazon EC2 Instance Server if you have happen to have one.
-The reason why deployment is concurrent in both local and server becuase it helps me understands the server management and load better and therfore build the system accordingly.
+Socialbeam is concurrently developed on localbox running Ubuntu 11.10 and deployed simultaneously on Amazon EC2 Instance Server Box.
+Please find below the guide to setup both localbox and also an Amazon EC2 Instance Server if you happen to have one.

 ## Features implemented
 1. User Base (Beamers)